thosgood/this-weeks-finds/markdown/151-200/week187.md

 If we take property a) as the defining one, all the rest fall out automagically.
-By the way, the relation between the homology groups in part b) and the cardinalities in part d) is a special case of the \"Weil conjectures\", proved by Deligne.
+By the way, the relation between the homology groups in part b) and the cardinalities in part d) is a special case of the "Weil conjectures", proved by Deligne.
 For an introduction to these, try:

 1\) Robin Harshorne, Algebraic Geometry, Appendix C: The Weil conjectures, Springer-Verlag, Berlin, 1977.

 But now for the cute part: how you calculate this q-polynomial.
-It\'s actually really easy!
+It's actually really easy!
 You just calculate the q-polynomial for the whole Dynkin diagram and divide by the q-polynomial you get for the diagram you get when you remove the dots in your subset!